Tianmian sauce: Chinese varieties

-Similar to hoisin sauce, sweet bean sauce may be used in dishes such as Peking duck.
+Similar to hoisin sauce, sweet bean sauce may be used in dishes.
+For example, Peking duck is often served wrapped with sweet bean sauce and various other toppings.
 It is also used as a sweeter substitute for saltier yellow soybean paste.
 In Northern China, the sauce is also eaten with raw scallions.

 There are many different types of sweet bean sauces.
 Recipes and methods of production vary depending on the geographical region and on manufacturer preferences.
 In northern China, more sugar is added to the sauce.
 In southern China, mantou flour instead of sugar is commonly used as the main ingredient.
 Traditionally, high-quality sweet bean sauces owe their sweet flavor to the fermentation of starches rather than to the addition of refined sugar.

 Sweet bean sauce can be found in standard Asian supermarkets under various English names.
 In Chinese, it is written 甜麵醬.